stephanie-w/brainscribble/content/DataAnalysis/exploring-data-for-marchine-learning.md

 Density plot can be a much more effective way to view the distribution of a variable than boxplots.

-Ploting a density plot of the values of wages, grouping by education:
+Plotting a density plot of the values of wages, grouping by education:

 ```r
 qplot(wage, color = education, data = training, geom = "density")